jcastorina/reddit-lite/README.md

 # reddit-lite

-Static site project to consume and present data from reddit.com
+Static site to consume and present data from reddit.com

 install package
 --